utarsuno/quasar_source/README.md

 ---

 ### documentation
 Just useful notes and guides to be referenced later.
+Documentation is under heavy edits.

+## Entities
+Notes to be sorted :
+Each object that extends 'Entity' must include the 'get_additional_needed_save_info' in order to be saved into the database.

+## Needs to be updated (text below) :

 ### quasar_source_code
 | Directory | Description |